OpenPrinting/cups-filters/README.txt

     and print into this queue as described above.
 The PostScript output is in /tmp/printout after the job has completed.

+    This option does not change anything if Poppler's pdftops is used as renderer.

 CUPS FILTERS FOR PDF AS STANDARD PRINT JOB FORMAT